-CR - Earned credit, by an examination or in a course which CR-F grading is mandatory, or "C-"or higher in a course taken on an optional CR-D-F basis TR-- -Transferred to Westminster with a grade of "C-" or higher IN - - Incomplete AU - - Audit
+CR Earned credit, by an examination or in a course which CR-F grading is mandatory, or "C-"or higher in a course taken on an optional CR-D-F basis

+TR Transferred to Westminster with a grade of "C-" or higher

+IN Incomplete AU Audit

 College policy stipulates that only courses with grades of "C-" or higher satisfy prerequisite requirements.
 However, each department decides what grade will satisfy its prerequisite requirements.
-Only courses completed with passing grades ("D-" or higher and CR) earn hours of credit.
+Only courses completed with passing grades (A, A-, B+, B, B-, C+, C, C-, D+, D, D- and CR) earn hours of credit.